nhat-le/switching-simulations/doc/README.md

 * To visualize the segmentation for all probabilities (final version seen in Fig. 3 of the paper figure), run `PaperFigures/code/characterization/watershed_post_segmentation_plots.m`.
 This will also produce the segmented spaces that are used in the final figure versions.

-* The script also plots the average feature characterization (official figure) + performs the decoding analysis on the short data.
+* (Deprecated, see `Decoding` for new protocols) The script also plots the average feature characterization (official figure) + performs the decoding analysis on the short data.
 It calls the helper function `do_decoding`, works on the saved data from `switching_world_classifier.ipynb` (see below), and then save the decoding models to `processed_data/svm/models`

 * Details of watershed pca provided in the `code/decoding/run_watershed_pca.m` script, but main idea is that the projected values Y are obtained by Y = features_norm * V, and features_norm = (features - mean(features)) / std(features)